bcmi/Object-Shadow-Generation-Dataset-DESOBA/README.md

 **Object Shadow Generation** is to deal with the shadow inconsistency between the foreground ob-ject and the background, that is, generating shadow for theforeground object according to background information, tomake the composite image more realistic.

 Our dataset **DESOBA** is a synthesized dataset for Object Shadow Generation.
 It contains 840 training images with totally 2,999 object-shadow pairs and 160 test images with totally 624 object-shadow pairs.
+The DESOBA dataset is provided in [**Baidu Cloud**](https://pan.baidu.com/s/1fYqcSjGSr52jppg2LEA1qQ) (access code: sipx), or [**Google Drive**](https://drive.google.com/file/d/114BU47G0OJV3vmx5WKxGnWDSj2Bzh6qS/view?usp=sharing)

 ## Prerequisites